Approved by the Board of Trustees 7/22/21

 - Staff will not be required to police or intervene when vaccination status is unknown.

-- Anyone who wishes to make an ADA accommodation request are directed to make a verbal or written request in advance to the director.
+- Anyone who wishes to make an ADA accommodation request is directed to make a verbal or written request in advance to the director.
 Email: firstname.lastname@example.org or Phone: 518.477.7476.

 General Physical Distancing Requirements for Public